 We know that parents want to help their children to achieve their best at school.
-We encourage all parents to support the work that children do in school by supporting the tasks that are set for home learning.
+We encourage all parents to support the work that children do in school by supporting the tasks that are set for their home learning.

 Sharing a book with your child is one of the most rewarding and enjoyable things to do.
 In fact, Government sponsored research shows that the benefits of reading have a direct impact on children’s achievement in school.
 Seeing you reading is a great way to encourage children to enjoy reading too.
 If your child needs encouragement or you want tips and ideas, then take a look at this guide from Springboard.

-Hear your child read as often as you can – every day if possible!
+Sit down and listen to your child read as often as you can – every day if possible!

 Benefits of reading for pleasure:

 - There is a growing body of evidence which illustrates the importance of reading for pleasure for both educational purposes as well as personal development (cited in Clark and Rumbold, 2006).